MaximizerSoftwareInc/ferret-api/README.md

 ### Import a Collection and Make Your First Request

-The collections can be found in the `collections` directory, and are organized by entity type or by related functionality.
+The collections can be found in the `postman/collections` directory, and are organized by entity type or by related functionality.

 To [import a collection into Postman](https://www.getpostman.com/docs/postman/collections/data_formats):
 1. In the Postman toolbar, click **Import**.
-2. Browse to and select the `V1/Companies` collection in the `Collections` folder that you downloaded above.
+2. Browse to and select the `FerretAPI.json` collection in the `postman/collections` folder that you downloaded above.
-3. Expand the V1/Companies collection and folder in the left panel of Postman and select the `GetCompanies` request.
+3. Expand the `FerretAPI` collection and folder in the left panel of Postman and select the `GetCompanies` request.
 4. Click `Send`.

 The request is sent to the FerretAPI, and the results are displayed in the "Response" panel.